holab-hku/stellar/README.md

   - **chimera_index**: Indexed files generated using human + mouse genome.
 Concatenated gtf file and two fasta files were used
   - **STAR**: Executable directory of STAR version 2.7.3a
   - **samtools-1.10**: Executable directory of samtools version samtools 1.10

+  <i>Note: It is highly recommended to get the latest version of samtools and starsolo and better to obtain the latest human and mouse annotation gtf files as well.</i>

 ## Time Complexity
 The time it takes to run the script is directly related to the size of the fastq files fed.
 On running the script on R1(7.2GB) and R2(7.7GB) fastq files, it took around 2hr 20min hours to complete the whole process.